datafolklabs/cement/doc/source/dev/configuration.rst

 ----------------------------

 Cement may in the future require default config settings in order to operate.
-These settings are found under the 'base' section of the config, and overridden by a '[base]' block from a configuration file.
+These settings are found under the '<app_label>' application section of the config, and overridden by a '[<app_label>]' block from a configuration file.

 You do not need to override these values, however you should always start with them.
 Additionally, the default dictionary is used if no other defaults